-My work stems from a fascination with the human psyche, speculative fiction and magical realism.
+My work stems from a preoccupation with the way our human psyche is projected in folklore, archetypes and the occult.
 Ghosts and the paranormal fascinate and terrify me in equal measure.
-I tend to sleep with the light on.
+I tends to sleep with the light on.

 Marylin’s Dead (2022)